johnreznicek/WebDevelopment-Reznicek/README.md

 # WebDevelopment-Reznicek
-A Repo designed to explore the uses of hosting a website through Github Pages
+This repo is designed to help kids have access to a modifyable website in which they are able to show off potential projects and other aspects of themselves as a way of meeting the industry standard for having a website